Sunilyadav7899/Python-Projects-Collection/README.md

 5. [Invoice Generator]
    A Python script to generate invoices for small businesses.

+6. [Rent Calculator]
+   A Python program to calculate individual contributions to shared rent, food, and electricity expenses in a flat.

 ## How to Use

 1. Clone the repository